-In its simplest form, peer-to-peer is just lending money to another person (or business) without a bank getting involved in the middle.
+In its simplest form, peer-to-peer lending is just lending money to another person (or business) without a bank getting involved in the middle.

 Peer-to-peer lending is often confused with crowdfunding, but they're very different investments.
 I have an article about UK property crowdfunding here.